Wireless Fast Charging: A Complete Buyer's Guide

 We’ve all felt that small moment of panic: you place your phone on a wireless charger overnight, only to wake up to a 10% battery because it wasn't aligned correctly.
 A successful charge depends on lining up the transmitting coil in the charger with the receiving coil in your phone.
 If they're off-center, the power transfer is inefficient or fails completely.
 The new Qi2 charging standard solves this frustration with its Magnetic Power Profile, which uses magnets to snap your phone into the perfect position every time.
 This eliminates the guesswork and guarantees a solid connection, so you can just drop your phone and know it’s charging efficiently.

-Why the Right Wall Adapter Is Crucial
+Pair Your Charger with the Right Wall Adapter

 Plugging your new, high-speed wireless charger into that old 5W power brick that came with a phone years ago is like trying to fill a swimming pool with a garden hose.
 It’ll get the job done eventually, but it will be painfully slow.
 Your wireless pad can only deliver as much power as it receives from the wall.
 To get the fastest charge possible, you need to connect your wireless charger to a powerful adapter.
 Pairing your setup with one of KEUTEK's fast wall chargers ensures you’re supplying enough wattage to charge your devices at their maximum speed.